Skip to Content

 Some harder hikes include the Mueller Hut Route and the Sealy Tarns Track.
 Some shorter walks in the park include the Bowen Bush Walk, Glencoe Walk, and Governors Bush Walk.

-For the thrill-seekers why not try kayaking on Tasman or Mueller Lake, this allows you to get up close to the glacier.
-Or if you’re after a true bucket list experience then a helicopter ride over Mount Cook has to be done.
-This tour includes a landing and hiking on Tasman Glacier, and from the air, you’ll spot Mount Cook (how can you miss it!), Franz Josef, and Fox Glacier.
-The tour lasts 3 hours!
+For the thrill-seekers among you, why not try kayaking on Tasman or Mueller Lake, which allows you to get up close to the glacier!
+Or if you’re after a true bucket list experience, then a helicopter ride over Mount Cook has to be done.
+This 45-minute Mount Cook highlights helicopter ride isn’t cheap, but it will easily be the highlight of your trip, with live commentary the entire time to ensure you don’t miss a thing.

 Where to stay in Mount Cook